 The University of Melbourne

 The University of Melbourne’s contribution is as Australia’s first ranked research university and medical school.
-It brings expertise including modern teaching methods, health economics, molecular pathology research, population health, biostatistics, molecular epidemiology research, primary care networks and computing sciences.
+The University brings academic and research expertise to the alliance, including modern teaching methods, health economics, molecular pathology research, population health, biostatistics, molecular epidemiology research, primary care networks and computing sciences.

 The Royal Women's Hospital

 The Royal Women’s Hospital is Australia’s oldest and largest hospital for women and newborns.
 The Women’s provides specialist cancer services for women with cancer, and conducts world leading research into the treatment and care of women with cancer, and the specific impacts of gender on cancer.
 A research innovator in fertility preservation, clinicians at the Women’s pioneered the world’s first ovarian tissue graft to the abdomen, restoring fertility to cancer survivors.
 The Women’s is also a global leader in research into menopause caused by cancer treatment.